kmiller720/yajb/chapters/Chapter_2.md

 // true
 ```

-And this makes sense because we are asking our worker *Does the box in my hand equal the box in my hand?* How about the below:
+And this makes sense because we are asking our worker *Does the box in my hand equal the box in my hand?* Of course the same box is equal to the same box.
+How about the below:

 ```
 const user = {name: 'Timi'}